 In 2002, Leslie left Southern California for the sleepy South and considers North Carolina her home.
 Today, she is an award-winning novelist.
 Her Adult novel, Gaga, received a Self-e Library Journal Selection, and her YA novel, Upside Down in a Laura Ingall’s Town, received the Sarton Women’s Literary Award and the North Carolina Author Project Award.

-When Leslie’s not hanging out with the characters in her head or conducting research for writing projects, she speaks at libraries, schools, and book clubs.
+When Leslie’s not “hanging out” with the characters in her head or conducting research for writing projects, she speaks at libraries, schools, and book clubs.
 As a former English teacher, she spends her evenings working as a private tutor, helping students become the best writers possible.
 Having the desire to combine her books with theatre, she is currently adapting her most recent novel, Knock on Wood, into a stage musical.

 She is proudly represented by a favorite StoryBeat guest, Dr. Uwe Stender at the TriadaUS Literary Agency.